openhab/openhab-addons/bundles/org.openhab.binding.draytonwiser/README.md

 ```
 Bridge draytonwiser:heathub:HeatHub [ ADDR="192.168.1.X", REFRESH=60, AUTHTOKEN="authtoken from hub" ]
 {
-	controller controller	[ internalID=0 ]
+	controller controller
-	room livingroom	[ internalID=1 ]
+	room livingroom	[ roomName="Living Room" ]
-	room bathroom	[ internalID=2 ]
+	room bathroom	[ roomName="Bathroom" ]
-	room bedroom	[ internalID=3 ]
+	room bedroom	[ roomName="Bedroom" ]
-	roomstat livingroomstat [ internalID=1234 ]
+	roomstat livingroomstat [ serialNumber="ABCDEF1234" ]
-	itrv livingroomtrv [ internalID=2345 ]
+	itrv livingroomtrv [ serialNumber="ABCDEF1235" ]
 }
 ```

-The `internalID` above corresponds to the ID of the device reported by the api.
-Currently this is only obtainable by packet inspection if not using auto-discovery.
-This should hopefully change in future to use the serial number of the devices where possible (which can be found in the battery compartment of each device).
+The `roomName` corresponds to the room name configured in the Wiser App.
+It is not case sensitive.
+The `serialNumber` corresponds to the device serial number which can be found on a sticker inside the battery compartment of the Smart Valves/TRVs, and behind the wall mount of the Room Thermostats.

 ## Channels